 Aluminum Pipe Markers

 Berntsen orbital forged aluminum survey caps for iron pipe with insulators attach to pipe with a few sharp hammer blows with a urethane hammer.
 The virtually straight walled socked and plastic insulator wedge create a strong compression fit between the pipe and the cap.
-Popular 2" (50.8 mm) cap diameter is available to fit either 3/4" (19 mm) ID or 1" (25.4 mm) ID standard pipe.
+The popular two-inch (50.8 mm) cap diameter is available to fit either 3/4" (19 mm) ID [PC6200 cap] or one-inch (25.4 mm) ID [PC8200 cap] standard pipe.

 Our aluminum material is versatile and resistant to most environment conditions, however, if the survey markers are intended to be used in high traffic or caustic environments, such as roadways or salty conditions, we highly recommend using bronze survey markers to improve the lifetime of the markers.

 In high purity form, aluminum is a soft and ductile metal.
 Aluminum of 99 percent or higher purity has many applications but has very low structural strength.
 Most commercial applications for aluminum require greater strength than can be achieved with high purity aluminum.
 Additional strength is achieved in aluminum by adding other elements to produce alloys.
 These elements, either alone, or in combination impart strength to the metal.
 Additional strengthening is also possible by means of heat treating techniques or other processes such as cold forging.
 (Cold forging provides only a moderate increase in strengthening high purity 1000 Series aluminum; 1000 Series aluminum is not heat-treatable).
 Commercially pure aluminum components can also function like anodes used to protect buried pipelines and sacrifice themselves to protect the (iron or steel) pipe.